Learning directed acyclic graphs based on sparsest permutations: Abstract

 \section{Abstract}

-We consider the problem of learning a Bayesian network or directed acyclic graph (DAG) model from observational data.
+We consider the problem of learning a Bayesian network or directed acyclic graph model from observational data.
 A number of constraint-based, score-based and hybrid algorithms have been developed for this purpose.
-For constraint-based methods, statistical consistency guarantees typically rely on the faithfulness assumption, which has been show to be restrictive especially for graphs with cycles in the skeleton.
-However, there is only limited work on consistency guarantees for score-based and hybrid algorithms and it has been unclear whether consistency guarantees can be proven under weaker conditions than the faithfulness assumption.

-In this paper, we propose the sparsest permutation (SP) algorithm.
-This algorithm is based on finding the causal ordering of the variables that yields the sparsest DAG.
-We prove that this new score-based method is consistent under strictly weaker conditions than the faithfulness assumption.
-We also demonstrate through simulations on small DAGs that the SP algorithm compares favorably to the constraint-based PC and SGS algorithms as well as the score-based Greedy Equivalence Search and hybrid Max-Min Hill-Climbing method.
-In the Gaussian setting, we prove that our algorithm boils down to finding the permutation of the variables with sparsest Cholesky decomposition for the inverse covariance matrix.
-Using this connection, we show that in the oracle setting, where the true covariance matrix is known, the SP algorithm is in fact equivalent to $\ell_0$-penalized maximum likelihood estimation.
+Statistical consistency guarantees of these algorithms rely on the faithfulness assumption, which has been shown to be restrictive especially for graphs with cycles in the skeleton.
+We here propose the sparsest permutation (SP) algorithm, showing that learning Bayesian networks is possible under strictly weaker assumptions than faithfulness.
+This comes at a computational price, thereby indicating a statistical-computational trade-off for causal inference algorithms.
+In the Gaussian noiseless setting we prove that the SP algorithm boils down to finding the permutation of the variables with the sparsest Cholesky decomposition of the inverse covariance matrix, which is equivalent to $\ell_0$-penalized maximum likelihood estimation.
+We end with a simulation study showing that in line with the proven stronger consistency guarantees the SP algorithm compares favorably to standard causal inference algorithms in terms of accuracy for a given sample size.